cookiecutter/cookiecutter-django/README.rst

 * `Introduction to Cookiecutter-Django`_ - Feb.
 19, 2016
 * `Django and GitLab - Running Continuous Integration and tests with your FREE account`_ - May.
 11, 2016

-Got a blog or online publication?
+Have a blog or online publication?
 Write about your cookiecutter-django tips and tricks, then send us a pull request with the link.

 .. _`Development and Deployment of Cookiecutter-Django via Docker`: https://realpython.com/blog/python/development-and-deployment-of-cookiecutter-django-via-docker
 .. _`Development and Deployment of Cookiecutter-Django on Fedora`: https://realpython.com/blog/python/development-and-deployment-of-cookiecutter-django-on-fedora/